1024inc/engineering-blog/eng-paths/software_engineer_2.md

 </td></tr>
 <tr><td>

-Software Engineer 2
+Software Engineer 3

 </td></tr>
 <tr><td  markdown="1">

-- Has pushed code to production
+- Has owned development, deployment, and improvements of multiple product features
-- Has paired with teammates weekly for 6+ months
+- Has paired with teammates weekly for 12+ months
+- Has reviewed other engineers' contributions through pairing or PRs weekly for 6+ months

 </td></tr>
 </table>